Valley Fever (Coccidioidomycosis) Symptoms and Diagnosis

 How Coccidioidomycosis Is Diagnosed

 Valley fever can be difficult to diagnose because the symptoms are similar to other lung diseases.
-Doctors will first look at your medical and travel history and the results of a physical exam.
-If Valley fever is suspected, a blood test can help determine your immune system’s response to the fungus.
-If the test comes back abnormal, a diagnosis can be made.
+When you visit your healthcare provider, they will look at your medical history, ask about your symptoms and complete a physical exam.
+It is important to share your recent travel history with your provider.
+If Valley fever is suspected, a blood test can help diagnose this disease.
+The test will look for antibodies that the body produces in response to the Coccidioides fungus.
 However, early in the course of infection, the initial test may come back negative, so you may need to take the test again.
 Other tests that may help diagnose coccidioidomycosis are:

 • Sputum samples, produced by coughing or obtained by bronchoscopy, to look for the fungus in a lab culture

-• Chest X-ray and/or CT scan (to look for pneumonia)
+• Chest X-ray and/or CT scan (to look for Valley fever pneumonia)

 • Biopsy of the affected site, typically the lung, to look for the fungus in the infected tissue

-If you have a history of Valley fever, there is a skin test available that your doctor may order to determine if your body has an immune response to the fungus that causes coccidioidomycosis.
+• If you have a history of Valley fever, there is a skin test available that your provider may order to determine if your body has an immune response to the fungus that causes coccidioidomycosis.

-Healthcare providers outside the regions where the Coccidioides fungus is found may be less familiar with the disease, so diagnosis of coccidioidomycosis is often delayed and may require multiple doctor’s visits.
-To prevent coccidioidomycosis from going undiagnosed, specific tests may be needed.
+Healthcare providers outside the regions where the Coccidioides fungus lives may be less familiar with the disease, so diagnosis of coccidioidomycosis is often delayed and may require multiple visits to your provider.
+Even in areas where this fungus is more common, diagnosis can be delayed which can result in severe disease.
+To prevent coccidioidomycosis from going undiagnosed, specific tests may be needed and good communication with your provider about your medical and travel history is vital.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.